cgwire/kitsu/docs/getting-started-production/README.md

 ![Selected people](../img/getting-started/select_people.png)

 You can assign several tasks to the same person in one step (1).
-Once you have the blue menu visible, keep **ctrl** on your keyboard pressed and select multiple tasks.
+Once you have the blue menu visible, keep **ctrl** on your Keyboard pressed and select multiple tasks.
 You can even use the **shift** key to choose a range of tasks (2).
 When you have chosen everything you need, apply with the **Confirm** button.